shunlog/aoc-test/README.md

 Basically, `aoct` will invoke your solution script with two arguments: problem part (`1` or `2`) and the argument `test`.

-By providing the `test` argument,
+There is a `--debug` flag
-`aoct` allows you to optimize your own program when you want to run it on the big input.
+that allows you to optimize your own program when you want to run it on a big input.
-For example, if you're using a logger, you can disable it if the argument isn't given to avoid wasting performance on formatting those logs.
+For example, if you're using a logger, you can disable it for the big inputs by checking for `--debug` in the solution script, to avoid wasting performance on formatting those logs.

 Since `aoct` relies on the solution being returned through `stdin`, you can't do your usual [caveman debugging](https://medium.com/supernova-invention-park/the-caveman-debugging-ab8f7151415f) anymore.
 What you can do, though, and what `icecream` does, is print to `stderr` instead.